Facts about Mohandas Gandhi

 Revered in India as the “Father of the Nation,” Mohandas K. Gandhi is also a worldwide icon of non-violent political resistance.

 Mohandas Gandhi was born in India and studied law in England, then spent 20 years defending the rights of immigrants in South Africa.
-He returned to India in 1914, eventually becoming the leader of the Indian National Congress.
+He returned to India in 1914, where he eventually became leader of the Indian National Congress.

 At the time, India was part of the British Empire, and Gandhi urged non-violence and civil disobedience as a means to independence.
 His public acts of defiance landed him in jail many times as the struggle continued through World War II.